 As an example of how effective my project has been at developing a cantaloupe variety that thrives in my fields, the photos below were taken on the same day.
 The seeds were also planted on the same day a few feet from each other.
 Each photo shows one plant.
 The plant with prolific growth is from my breeding program.
 The other small plant is typical of how off-the-shelf cantaloupe seeds grow in my garden.
 This one well adapted plant produced more fruit than a 50 foot row of off-the-shelf cantaloupe.

 Joseph's Best Cantaloupe

 Cantaloupe not well adapted to my fields

 To obtain seed samples send one silver dime to my post office box for each variety desired.
-That was the retail price of a packet of seeds in 1888!
+That was the retail price of a packet of seeds in 1860 when my great-great-great grandmother started farming in Paradise.
+I'm still farming in the same village and asking the same price more than 150 years later.
 Include three dollars cash per shipment to cover the shipping costs.
+[Please, if you send anything other than paper put it in a padded or bubble envelope.]
 I am maintaining the following populations

 I'd be really pleased if you return a dozen seeds from any exceptionally early or good tasting melons.
 I love donations or swaps for seeds of orange colored netted cantaloupes, and incorporate many of them into my landrace.
 I am looking for seeds from the following groups: Cantalupensis, spanspek, chito mango melon, conomon, makuwa.